Find Affordable College Courses

 Tallahassee, FL

-Florida State University came in at #8 in this year’s edition of the Best Insurance Bachelor’s Degree Schools ranking.
-Located in the city of Tallahassee, Florida State is a public college with a fairly large student population.
+Florida State University ranked #8 on this year’s Best Insurance Bachelor’s Degree Schools list.
+Located in the medium-sized city of Tallahassee, Florida State is a public college with a fairly large student population.

 While working on their Bachelor's Degree, insurance majors at Florida State accumulate an average of around $21,393 in student debt.